 2. Why does the lake level fluctuate?

 Amistad Reservoir is in a desert.
 Since the Rio Grande is essentially dry below El Paso, Texas, most of the water the lake currently receives comes from rainfall in the adjacent parts of Mexico and Texas.
-Click here for more information.
+Visit our Current Conditions page for more information.

-3. What fees do we have to pay to use Amistad National Recreation Area?
+3. What fees do we have to pay at Amistad National Recreation Area?

-The park charges fees for boating, camping, and hunting.
+The park charges user fees for boating, camping, and hunting.
 All other activities (other than state fishing licenses and special park uses, including tournaments) are free.
-Click here for more information.
+Visit our Fees & Passes page for more information.

 4. Where can we find hookups for RVs?

-The recreation area campsites are primitive.
-RVs are welcome, but there are no hookups.
+Most of the recreation area campsites will accommodate RVs, but there are no hookups.
 Private RV parks in Del Rio and along US Highway 90 near the lake offer full services.
 The Del Rio Chamber of Commerce has complete information.

 5. Being on the border, is Amistad National Recreation Area safe?

 Incidents involving recreational visitors to the Del Rio and Amistad area are very rare.
 However, as is the case for travel anywhere, use common sense and caution during your visit.
-Report any suspicious activity to Park Rangers or other law enforcement (911 is the local emergency phone number).
+Report any suspicious activity to Park Rangers or other law enforcement (The local emergency phone number is 911).